How to design a mobile app in Figma - a short guide for those just starting out

 Establish asset library

-After you’ve created the initial wireframe of all the pages, not just your landing page, define and map out the desired user flow in a form of a chart that specifies what sequence of actions a user will take to complete a particular task.
+Before or simultaneously with building wireframes, define and map out the desired user flow.
+Create this flow in FigJam to visualize the sequence of actions a user will take to complete a particular task.

 Then you need to create a frame (or, in other words, an Art-board) on your canvas, which will serve as a container or a vessel for all your design elements and also limit your space so you will work to optimize the structure for each screen.